The Quiet War: Premise

 In the early 21st century, climate change and overpopulation lead to the Overturn, a cataclysmic climate event on Earth.
 Earth has been partially restored by climate scientists and divided into three major nation-states: Greater Brazil, the European Union, and the Pacific Community.
 These three great powers are oligarchies that value preservation at all costs.
 The Greater Brazilian government is controlled almost entirely by the powerful Peixoto family.

 Decades before the main plot, war broke out between Mars and Earth.
 The population of Mars was wiped out.
 The survivors traveled to the moons of Jupiter and Saturn, becoming the Outers.
-The Outers evolve into a loosely connected group of city-states which prioritize democracy and practice gene manipulation antithetical to the prevailing morals on Earth.
+The Outers evolved into a loosely connected group of city-states which prioritize democracy and practice gene manipulation antithetical to the prevailing morals on Earth.

 A new fusion motor has shortened the trip between Earth and the outer systems, allowing for closer contact and increasing the opportunity for both cooperation and open conflict.